easemob/emchat-server-examples/emchat-server-java/README1.md

  - [UserNames](docs/UserNames.md)

-## Documentation for Authorization
+## Documentation for TokenUtil.getAccessToken

-All endpoints do not require authorization.
+All endpoints do not require TokenUtil.getAccessToken.
 Authentication schemes defined for the API:

 ## Recommendation